nabilbo/keeper2/README.md

 From your shell or command line:  git clone https://github.com/keeper

-### Step 2: Register the Outlook App with your Azure Active Directory tenant
+### Step 2: Register the Outlook App with your Azure AD tenant

 * 1.Sign in to the Azure management portal.
 * 2.Click on Active Directory in the left hand nav.